trattner/trattner.github.io/_posts/2020-9-25-social-dilemma.md

 The documentary paints online interaction with the brush of doom.
 Does email deserve it?
 I don't think broad strokes are helpful here, since the broadest strokes would probably say email is a useful tool and leave it at that.
 To really understand the moral priorities, we need to go deeper into the specifics.

 As usual, I tend to agree with Seth Godin.
-He has a lot of [thoughts on email](https://seths.blog/?s=email), a medium he helped pioneer comercially.
+He has a lot of [thoughts on email](https://seths.blog/?s=email), a medium he helped pioneer commercially.
 He wrote [an open letter to gmail](https://seths.blog/2018/01/an-open-note-to-google/) and created the [98 voices project](https://98voices.com/).
 He generously shares best-practices like this [gem from Danah Boyd](http://www.zephoria.org/thoughts/archives/2008/12/11/email_sabbatica.html) that says, "I'm on vacation so any email you send me will be deleted.
 If it's important, please re-send after this date."

 I like Seth's life operating system.
 Contribute as we can to the public and political discourse, advocate for more healthy incentive-aligned design and legislation, but personally focus most on living a good life.
 Building good habits and doing good work.